erew123/alltalk_tts/README.md

 `-d "output_file_timestamp=true"`<br>
 `-d "output_file_timestamp=false"`

-🟠 **autoplay**: Feature not yet available.
-Enable or disable autoplay.
-Still needs to be specified in the JSON request.
+🟠 **autoplay**: Enable or disable playing the generated TTS to your standard sound output device at time of TTS generation.

 `-d "autoplay=true"`<br>
 `-d "autoplay=false"`

-🟠 **autoplay_volume**: Feature not yet available.
-Set the autoplay volume.
+🟠 **autoplay_volume**: Set the autoplay volume.
 Should be between 0.1 and 1.0.
-Still needs to be specified in the JSON request.
+Needs to be specified in the JSON request even if autoplay is false.

 `-d "autoplay_volume=0.8"`